artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 **Levels of description**

-You can fetch levels of description from AtoM so that they can be used in :ref:`SIP arrange <arrange-sip>`.
+You can fetch levels of description from AtoM so that they can be used for :ref:`SIP arrangement <arrangement>`.
 Click on Levels of Description, then Fetch from AtoM to get an updated list from the AtoM levels of description taxonomy.